Putting Data into Object Storage

 - Click Create Bucket.

-- Bucket Name: The name of the bucket.
+- Name: Required.
+A user-friendly name or description.
 The name cannot be changed from the Console.
 The name can contain letters, numbers, dashes, underscores, and periods, but should not contain confidential information.

 For more information, see Overview of Archive Storage.